-The following specifies the weighted effective cost of debt (real interest recorded in profit and loss) and the nominal cost of debt (cash flow interest paid on the debt) as of the date of the statements and over the period of repayment of the group’s financial liabilities.
+Presented below is a specification of the weighted effective debt cost (real interest rate carried to P&L) and the nominal debt cost (the cash flow interest rate paid on the debt) as of the date of the reports and for each year and over the period of repayment of Melisron’s financial liabilities for such year.

 Breakdown of Mortgaged Property Value (Owners’ Share)

 The Company has approx. ILS 9.4 billion in non-mortgaged properties, and approx. ILS 1.3 billion in mortgaged properties, against which credit facilities have been provided which, as of the balance sheet date, are undrawn and are therefore releasable from the mortgage.